 - Review any dietary or fluid restrictions your loved one received from their physician or dietitian, as well as any food allergies.
 Use them as guidelines when choosing simple recipes.

-- Buy a cookbook with simple recipes or a food magazine with lots of pictures and allow your loved one to choose dishes that are appealing.
+- Buy a food magazine with lots of pictures, or go to a website with healthy recipes.
+Let your loved one choose dishes that are appealing.

-- Do an online search of your loved one’s diagnosis, plus the word “nutrition,” to find information that you can use to plan meals.
+- Do an online search of your loved one’s diagnosis, plus the word “nutrition.”
 Example: “diabetes nutrition” or “congestive heart failure nutrition.”
+Use the information to plan meals.
 If you have questions, review the information you find with a health care provider.

-- Order groceries online and have them delivered or ready to pick up at your convenience.
+- Order groceries online and have them delivered or ready to pick up.

-- Instead of cooking from scratch every night, plan to cook two or three nights a week.
-Come up with a few meal ideas that work together so you can reuse leftovers other nights (or cook large portions and freeze smaller amounts to use on busy evenings).
+- Instead of cooking every night, plan to cook two or three nights a week.
+Plan meals so you can reuse leftovers other nights.
+Or cook large portions and freeze smaller amounts to use on busy evenings.
 Have breakfast for dinner or go out to eat one night.

 - Look for one-pot meals (less time cleaning up).
 Another way to speed prep and minimize clean-up: Pay attention when you measure ingredients.
 For example, after you measure dried herbs or spices, pour the amount into the palm of your hand.
 When you learn what different amounts look like, you can leave utensils in the drawer.

 - Slow-cooker recipes can free up several hours in your day.
-Choose recipes with minimal preparation times and varied ingredients for nutritional value.
+Choose recipes with short preparation times.
 And remember that slow cookers aren’t just for dinner!
-Cook steel-cut oats in a slow cooker and wake up to a hot and hearty breakfast that’s much more nutritious than instant oatmeal.
+Cook steel-cut oats in a slow cooker.
+You’ll wake up to a hot and hearty breakfast that’s much more nutritious than instant oatmeal.

 - Smoothies are a clever way to ensure daily fruit and/or vegetable intake and can be used to supplement a meal.

-- Repeat as necessary—repetition in meal planning isn’t necessarily a bad thing.
+- Repeating meals isn’t necessarily a bad thing.
 As long as your loved one enjoys a certain recipe, and their overall diet is well-balanced, feel free to repeat a favorite food or meal.
 In fact, if there’s a specific food that your loved one prefers, you can base your recipe search around that ingredient.